tapassahoo/ENT-simulations-for-linear-rotors/README.md

-# List of simulations have been performed for the estimation of Renyi entropy
+# List of simulations performed for the estimation of Renyi entropy

 List of simulations by using Path Integral Ground State Monte Carlo for the estimation of Renyi entropy for N number of rotors placed in a linear chain.
 The inteeraction potential is modelled by dipole - dipole interactions.
 The following parameters has been used for all simulations -